apache/incubator-odftoolkit-site/src/site/markdown/docs/edit-cms.md

     into HTML files in the staging directory.
 (You will see a commit mail with "Staging update by buildbot" as log message.)
  1. You verify that the staged webpage is correct and then tell the CMS to publish the changes to the production directory.
-(You will see a commit mail with "Publishing merge to odftoolkit site by <your Apache ID>" as log message.)
+(You will see a commit mail with &ldquo;Publishing merge to odftoolkit site by &lt;your Apache ID&gt;&ldquo; as log message.)

 The intent of this workflow is to allow committers flexibility in changing webpages and testing changes on a staging website, before moving these changes to